If classes switch to online learning, is the Avery Point Academic Center open?

-While we operate online, you will need to book an appointment on our website, but appointments can be booked as late as 15 minutes prior to the start of the session.
+For in-person tutoring, you do not need an appointment.
+Walk-ins are welcome!
+Online appointments will need to be booked in advance, and can be booked as late as 15 minutes prior to the start of the session.
 To make an appointment, visit uconn.mywconline.net.

 Can I book weekly sessions with a tutor?

 Individuals may book appointments up to two weeks in advance.
 If you’d like to have recurring weekly sessions, reserve your first two, and then you and the tutor can decide if the regular sessions work for you.

 Who is eligible to use the Avery Point Academic Center’s services?

 All students enrolled in courses at the University of Connecticut are eligible to book an appointment at the Avery Point Academic Center.
 However, our tutors are most familiar with the Avery Point courses and professors.
 If you are looking for assistance with a course from another campus, we suggest you look into the services they provide.